Effective treatment for schizophrenia is available.

 Throughout the treatment process, we monitor patient progress closely in order to ensure they meet their treatment goals and receive the best addiction treatment and psychiatric care available.

-- Patients are completely removed from the situations and people that might exacerbate their symptoms and/or influence their use of alcohol or substances
+- Patients learn about situations and people that might exacerbate their symptoms and/or influence their use of alcohol or substances

-- Patients work closely with their counselors to identify the underlying cause behind their substance use
+- Patients work closely with their counselors to identify the underlying cause behind their disorder

-- Staff members can offer consistent, daily support when it’s needed most
+- Staff members can offer consistent support when it’s needed most

 Learn More Today